 Westerly Kitchen is a meal delivery service in the greater Seattle area.
-We love the format of their email newsletter promoting the current week’s menu.
+They really know how to format a newsletter for their audience, as you can see in their email newsletter promoting the current week’s menu.
 Since people “eat with their eyes,” the bold visuals make a big impact with clear and concise copy describing the week’s dishes.

 They also include a CTA button to “Order now” both above and below the fold for extra conversion.